shiyis/nlpwme/modules/1a-nn.md

 > e and e* are the same primitive types iff they bear the same denotation.

 However, this approach also faces some challenge.
-First, it violates the original LOTH's aim to naturalize intentionality in non-representational computational models, as this approach does not take into account the formal-syntactic types manipulated during mental computation (carried out in the FSC's provided explanation of semantic integrity).
+First, it violates the original LOTH's aim to naturalize intentionality in non-representational computational models, as this approach does not take into account the formal-syntactic types manipulated during mental computation (carried out in the FCS or the formal-syntactic concept of computation's provided explanation of formalism and semantic integrity; which holds that mental computational is sensitive to syntax independent of semantics).

 On top of it, this approach merely prevents the formal-syntactic _Mentalese_ types while executing a reduction in the naturalization of intentionality.